 Geoff Smith (Vice Chair);

-Vacancy - We currently have vacancies for two Parish Councillors.Councillors represent the community of Bosley and help manage the community assets (e.g. playground, bus shelter, Community speedwatch equipment etc), campaign on issues affecting the village (e.g broadband), comment on planning applications, help to develop neighbourhood plans, decide on grants for village purposes and much more.
+Vacancy - We currently have vacancies for two Parish Councillors.Councillors to represent the community of Bosley and help manage the community assets (e.g. playground, bus shelter, Community speedwatch equipment etc), campaign on issues affecting the village (e.g broadband), comment on planning applications, help to develop neighbourhood plans, decide on grants for village purposes and much more.